Matheus-21800876/pw-labs-matheusbarcelos-21800876/README.md

 Its just a simple project focusing on using HTML and CSS for the first time to get a feel for it.

-The website was later deployed using Heroku.
+The website was later hosted using Heroku.

 Last deploy: https://labs-pw.herokuapp.com/lab5/index.html